11.25.2025

 What are the greatest health needs?

-In these conditions, people in vulnerable positions are at a significantly increased risk of harm.
-Pregnant women, children, older adults, and people with disabilities and chronic health conditions are uniquely affected by power outages, displacement, the potential disruption to clean water infrastructure, loss of access to health care, and the extreme heat now hitting Jamaica.
+In emergencies like these, people in vulnerable positions are at a significantly increased risk of harm.
+Pregnant women, children, older adults, and people with disabilities and chronic health conditions are uniquely affected by power outages, displacement, the potential disruption to clean water infrastructure, loss of access to health care, and the extreme heat and rain storms that have since hit the region.

 Hurricanes have ripple effects that can resonate through health systems and communities for years, with marginalized communities and people in vulnerable positions feeling the impacts the most.
 Major damage to infrastructure, trauma, mental health issues, and the loss of prescriptions and medications are just a few of the lasting health impacts a powerful hurricane can cause.